 Private Cord Blood Banking: 6 Things You Need to Know

-So, you’ve been doing some research on private cord blood banking.
+So, you’ve been doing some research on the power of newborn stem cells and private cord blood banking.
 Feeling overwhelmed by all the information you’re uncovering?

 To help you sort through the deluge, here are six things you need to know:

-In 1988, Dr. Elaine Gluckman of St. Louis Hospital in Paris performed the first successful cord blood transplant.
-The transplant was performed on a 5-year-old boy with Fanconi anemia, a rare blood disorder.1 Since then, cord blood has been approved to treat more than 80 diseases.2
+The first successful cord blood transplant was performed in 1988 by Dr. Elaine Gluckman at St. Louis Hospital in Paris.
+The transplant was performed on a 5-year-old boy with Fanconi anemia, a rare blood disorder.1 Now, cord blood is approved to treat approximately 80 diseases.2

-- If you choose to bank cord blood, you may want to plan ahead.
+2. If you choose to bank cord blood, you may want to plan ahead

 When deciding to bank cord blood, there are medical history documents that you will need to complete prior to giving birth.
-To make the cord blood banking process a success, contact your cord blood bank of choice as early as possible in your pregnancy so you can ensure everything is in order.
+To make the cord blood banking process a success, contact your cord blood bank of choice as early as possible.
+This will ensure everything is in order before your baby arrives.

-- There are about 30 private cord blood banks in the U.S.
+3. There are about 30 private cord blood banks in the U.S

 Private cord blood banks, also known as family cord blood banks, are companies that collect, process and store your cord blood specifically for your family, so you can access it if needed.
-View a list of private cord blood banks in the U.S. Lifebank is the only cord blood bank that offers placental blood banking to expectant parents.
-Both of these banking opportunities increase the total number of stem cells and tissues that you can save for potential future medical use.
+View a list of cord blood banks in the U.S here.
+Lifebank® also offers placental blood banking to expectant parents.
+Banking both kinds of blood increases the total number of stem cells that you can save for potential future medical use.

-- Financial aid may be available for families that choose private cord blood banking.
+4. Financial aid may be available for families that choose private cord blood banking

-- All cord blood is screened and tested.
+5. All cord blood is screened and tested

-Private banks require that all mothers undergo medical screening and all cord blood is tested for infectious diseases and contamination.
+For peace of mind, private banks require that all mothers undergo medical screening, and all cord blood is tested for infectious diseases and contamination.

-- If preserved properly, cord blood can be stored for a long time.
+6. If preserved properly, cord blood can be stored for a long time

 - Parents Guide to Cord Blood Foundation.
 Frequently Asked Questions.
 Available at http://parentsguidecordblood.org/en/faqs.